chef-boneyard/oscon2011-chef-repo/README.md

 You should be ready for the hands on portions of the tutorial with:

 * Ruby and Chef installed on your local workstation.
-* Your user private key file.
+* Your user private key file (USER.pem).
 * An organization created in the Opscode Hosted Chef server.
-* The organization validation client private key file.
+* The organization validation client private key file (ORGNAME-validator.pem)

-Your key files should be located in ~/.chef.
-This repository uses a `knife.rb` that is configured to search for them there.

-Environment Setup
-====

-Some environment variables should be exported prior to using the knife configuration in this repository.

-    export ORGNAME="your_organization_name"
-    export OPSCODE_USER="your_opscode_username" # if different than your local username
+* Knife configuration (knife.rb)

+You can download your user private key, organization validation key and knife configuration file from Opscode Hosted Chef.
+Put the files in .chef of this repository.

 Upload Repository
 ====